daghanacay/com.easyiot.application/com.easyiot.raspberry_pi.application/readme.md

 		jdb=1044; \
 		host=10.1.1.9; \
 		shell=-1

+### Changing application configuration at runtime

 Resolve debug.bndrun right click on it and select debug as -> BND native launcher.

+Go to apache web console from https://{Raspberry_api}:8433/system/console/configMgr e.g. https://10.1.1.9:8433/system/console/configMgr

+Find "Disco ball configuration" on the list and click on it.
+See how the leds react.

 ## Configuration